FlorianTh2/FlorianTh2.github.io/README.md

-# FlorianTh2.github.io
+# florianth2.github.io
 Project to utilize github pages functionality which should redirect to personal website.
+You can access the website [here](https://florianthom.io/).